universalmind303/emailservice/README.md

 under the `config.js`
 simply input your user and pass associated with a gmail account.

-if you are used my unattended gmail, insert
+if you are using my unattended gmail, insert

 user: `reply.corygrinstead@gmail.com`
 pass: `kohactive`